Criteria for entry

 The selection committee will give special consideration to students with a disability, medical condition or behavioural disorder to determine whether they have been disadvantaged in their ability to demonstrate academic merit.

-The selection committee will give special consideration to Aboriginal students or students with a language background other than English who have been doing most school work in English for less than four years.
+The selection committee will give special consideration to Aboriginal and/or Torres Strait Islander students and students with a language background other than English who have been doing most school work in the English language for less than four years.

 2. Academic record